 What IFRS 3.18 actually requires on your file

 IFRS 3 uses the acquisition method for all business combinations.
 The standard requires four steps, and your audit procedures map directly to them.
-First, identify the acquirer (IFRS 3.6).
-Second, determine the acquisition date (IFRS 3.8).
-Third, recognise and measure the identifiable assets acquired, liabilities assumed, and any non-controlling interest (IFRS 3.18).
-Fourth, recognise and measure goodwill or a gain from a bargain purchase (IFRS 3.32).
+First, identify the acquirer ( IFRS 3.6 ).
+Second, determine the acquisition date ( IFRS 3.8 ).
+Third, recognise and measure the identifiable assets acquired and the liabilities assumed, together with any non-controlling interest ( IFRS 3.18 ).
+Fourth, recognise and measure goodwill or a gain from a bargain purchase ( IFRS 3.32 ).

 Most of your audit effort sits in step three.
 IFRS 3.18 requires recognition of identifiable assets and liabilities at acquisition-date fair value, regardless of whether the acquiree previously recognised them.
-This is where it diverges from what many clients expect.
+The divergence from what many clients expect sits here.
 A client that buys a business for €14M and finds €9.2M of book value on the target’s balance sheet does not have €4.8M of goodwill.
-That client has €4.8M of unallocated purchase price that needs to be broken down into identifiable intangible assets, fair value adjustments to tangible assets, deferred tax effects, and only then, a residual called goodwill.
+That client has €4.8M of unallocated purchase price that needs to be broken down into identifiable intangible assets, fair value adjustments to tangible assets, deferred tax effects, and a residual called goodwill.

 Your file needs to demonstrate that the engagement team evaluated each of these recognition criteria, not just accepted the client’s allocation.